 There are magnificent trees and floral beds, a scented garden, wild flower meadow and grass maze.

 Nobles Rest enhancement

 We have £150,000 to make the park more attractive, with new paths, seats, planting and play areas.
 Tree management works have now commenced with plans for drainage and path improvements starting in early 2018.

 We have formed The Friends of Nobles Rest group which will help with the development of the master plan and also further fundraising, through grants, for projects on the park.

-If you wish to join this group please contact us at email@example.com or watch this space for dates of the next meeting.
+If you wish to join this group please contact us at email@example.com.

-Serpentine Woods LA9 4PE
+Serpentine Woods, LA9 4PE

-Formerly called 'Dob Freer', which is a Cumbrian dialect term for free land, this area is off Queens Road, in the west of Kendal.
+Formerly called 'Dob Freer', which is a Cumbrian dialect term for free land, this area is off Queen's Road, in the west of Kendal.